 Butler-Perrozi Fountain, undated.
 Note the water feature that spouts water from the outer rim of the fountain pool, toward the lower bowl.
 No sign of this feature is currently visible.
+This page intentionally left blank.

-Section Two
+Section Two Methodology

-Methodology

 ON-SITE ASSESSMENT